EMR for Physical Therapists

 Benefits of Understanding Multiple EMR Programs as a PT

-By learning any EMR for physical therapy that you come into contact with, you increase your chances at landing allied travel jobs in facilities throughout the country.
+By learning any EMR for physical therapy that you come into contact with, you increase your chances of landing allied travel jobs in facilities throughout the country.